-This film also features historical Soviet documentary footage from the Sachsenhausen concentration camp, which I personally thought was interesting.
+This film also features historical Soviet documentary footage from the Sachsenhausen concentration camp.
 The footage showed an SS guard explaining how the camp worked and how to administer the gas to kill the prisoners.
-As this scene takes place, there is a scene cutting in simultaneously of Gregor (the young lieutenant and protagonist) in a shower, seemingly washing away the sins and filth of Germany.
-After this, the squad of Gregor and two of his other comrades meet with a horticulturist.
-Gregor’s comrades appreciate German culture, one interested in the music, and the other is a German teacher from Ukraine who appreciates the German literature such as Kant.
+As this scene takes place, there is a scene cutting in simultaneously of Gregor showering, it seems he is attempting to wash away his sins and begin anew; or even as a representation of East Germany and Pontius Pilate alike, washing themselves from Germany’s horrific and recent past.
+After this, Gregor and two other comrades meet with a horticulturist.
+Gregor’s comrades appreciate German culture, one interested in the music, and the other is a German teacher from Ukraine who appreciates German literature, such as Kant’s writings.
 While speaking with the horticulturist however, the horticulturist has a brief monologue explaining the desperation of the German people and how they were tricked into following Hitler.
-When Gregors comrade outs him about being a German, Gregor appears flustered and brashly says: “People will change”.
-The horticulturist explains that because of this hope he has, this makes him German; it’s obvious that his positive outlook is something within him, almost making a clear separation of the Germans and the Russians.
-To this Gregor responds in Russian: “A bad dancer is only hindered by their feet”.
-I interpret this as saying, you are your own worst enemy.
-This brash response, in this context, would admit slightly that the horticulturist is right, because with this response Gregor would say: “He’s right, what is within me makes me stand out; I am my own worst enemy (in a Soviet perspective).”
-It’s ironic however, for him to say this in Russian, then immediately not translate for the German horticulturist.
-Gregor’s ‘Germaness’ is evident, and he admits it, but he admits this in Russian.
-Which he attempts to over compensate and try to hide his German identity.
-This young, new, and hopeful country of East Germany, when this film was released, could now be embodied by Lieutenant Gregor Hacker, which was the goal of Konrad Wolf, who too made this autobiographical film.
+A key scene in the film, as a man from the older generation explains to a group, all in their youth, the people’s false hope in putting their trust into a fascist.
+Immediately, Gregor’s comrade outs him about being a German, Gregor appears flustered and brashly says: “People will change.”
+The horticulturist explains that because of this hope, this makes Gregor German; it’s obvious that his positive outlook is something within him, the scene making a clear separation of the Germans and the Russians.
+To this Gregor responds in Russian: “A bad dancer is only hindered by their feet.”
+I interpret this cliché as saying: “you are your own worst enemy”.
+This brash response, in this context, would serendipitously reflect what the horticulturist is saying is right, due to his response Gregor would say: “He’s right, what is within me makes me stand out; I am my own worst enemy (in a Soviet perspective).”
+It is ironic however, for him to say this in Russian, then immediately not translate it into German--or use an equivalent.
+Gregor’s ‘German-ness’ is evident, and he admits it, but he admits this in Russian, which we can understand as his attempt to over-compensate in trying to hide his German identity.
+Language in this film also plays a key role, as the film is shot in 2 languages and switches between them unexpectedly.
+When this film was released, this young, new, and hopeful country of East Germany, could now be embodied by Lieutenant Gregor Hacker; occupied by Soviet feeling as well as starting new in their former homeland.
+The point of the film however, what I took away, was the role that youth played in the film in how it is supposed to represent East Germany, specifically.